From Hong Kong to Bristol: A Conversation on Sound, Culture, and Community

 Are venues struggling to survive in Hong Kong right now?

-Definitely.
-During COVID, everyone thought it would be fine after reopening.
-But it didn’t turn out that way.
-People are starting to go party in Shenzhen instead, or they’ve left the city.
+Definitely the case.
+During COVID, everyone thought it's gonna be alright after opening up.
+But it didn't.
+People are starting to go party in Shen Zhen instead, or they have left the city.

-I spent most of my adult years having my nightlife in Central, Lan Kwai Fong, and Peel Street.
-LKF has changed drastically, with fewer cool bars and clubs - now it’s mostly commercial.
-Peel Street is still great, but all the bars there are struggling because of changing spending patterns.
+I spent most of my adult years having my nightlife in Central, Lan Kwai Fong and Peel Street.
+LKF has changed drastically, with fewer and fewer cool bars and clubs, and now it's just commercial places.
+Peel Street to me is still a cool place to go, yet all the bars there are not particularly thriving because of the change in people’s spending patterns.

-A lot of underground communities need locals to support them so they can keep doing what they do.
-There isn’t much profit for them, so if we want to enjoy music and have amazing people around us, just show up - buy a drink, go to the parties, connect.
-Just being there is massive support for our culture.
+A lot of communities, underground especially, need locals to support to continue doing what they do.
+They usually face significant financial pressure, and there isn’t much profit for them.
+If we want to enjoy music and have amazing people around us, just get some more drinks and go to their parties, connect with the people there, and don’t merely be a consumer.
+Just being there for them is a massive support to our local culture.

 What’s next for you?

-I’ve just moved to Bristol and I’m trying to start my career in experience design and event organising, hopefully helping out the music communities here.
-I’m connecting with more DJs who enjoy similar music as I do, maybe to organise something soon.
+I have just newly moved to Bristol, at this moment I am trying to start my career here in experience design and event organising, hopefully helping out the music communities here.
+I am currently connecting with more DJs who enjoy music similar to mine to organise something in the near future!

 Someone’s in town for one night - where are you taking them?

-Depends if it’s a date or just friends!
-I’d start with dinner at Dai Pai Dongs, probably Oi Man Shang.
-Then cocktails at The Savoury Project for their savoury Asian flavours.
-Afterwards, Peel Street to see my great friends from Honey Hot, then CT for some jazz, maybe Salon 10 for a boogie or Mihn if we’re feeling techno.
-Honestly, in Hong Kong, you never know where the night will end.
+I will start with a dinner at Dai Pai Dongs, the classic Oi Man Shang.
+Afterwards, we will get some nice cocktails from The Savoury Project for their unique savoury Asian flavours.
+Then, Peel Street to see my great friends from Honey Hot, that’s my spot for years.
+Go next door to CT for some jazz, maybe Salon 10 for a boogie or Mihn if we are feeling some techno.
+But honestly, everything could happen in a place like HK, so we will have to see where the night takes us!

 What’s the weirdest or most beautiful thing you’ve seen at a Hong Kong party recently?

-The night before I left Hong Kong, my friends and I went to Ping Pong 129, a gorgeous gin parlour next to where I live.
-Frankie was playing some classic Cantonese tunes, and everyone was dancing and singing along.
-That was special - we were united in a way we hadn’t been for some time.
+I got simple pleasures.
+The night before I left Hong Kong, my friends and I went to Ping Pong 129, a gorgeous Gin Parlour next to where I live.
+Frankie was playing some classic Cantonese tunes, and I looked at everyone who was dancing and singing along.
+That was quite special, just because I felt we were united in a way we haven’t been for some time, maybe since the social movement in 2019.

 I also saw videos of Fabsab (Pete) playing for Cantomania.
-He started a trend where he and the crowd take off their clothes to “Tinted Windows” by Kaho Hung.
-That’s really weird and hilarious, but I haven’t seen it live yet.
+He started a trend where he and people in the crowd would take off their clothes to a rather romantic, pop/R&B song, “Tinted Windows” by Kaho Hung.
+That’s really weird and hilarious for me, but I haven’t seen it with my eyes yet.

 Local DJs - Pete aka Fabsab (Left) and Gum (Right)